 Mental Health Services

 The majority of staff continue to work regular business hours remotely and can provide support through phone calls or video appointments.
-The public is encouraged to email through the Mental Health Services webpage or call 503-846-4528 during regular business hours for assistance prior to coming onsite.
+The public is encouraged to email through the Mental Health Services webpage or call 503-846-4528 during regular business hours for assistance.

 For crisis services call 503-291-9111